MattWilliamsDev/resume/README.md

 * Custom extension development for Joomla!/VirtueMart, and Magento E-commerce platform to suit the various unique needs of the company.
 * Part of 2-man team responsible for re-writing the internal corporate portal from ASP on a server running Microsoft SQL Server 2000, to Drupal 7 using PHP and a Linux server running Nginx.
 * Asked to handle various IT/Tech Support-related tasks and fixing small bugs when they pop up while our IT Department Head is out of the office.

-### Manager
-### Donato’s Pizza
-#### Indianapolis/Carmel, IN, Dec 2007 – Sept 2010
-* Ensure all orders were completed correctly and in the promised amount of time.
-* Oversaw employees while working to ensure all orders were completed to satisfactory standards set by the company and myself.
-* Entrusted with counting and depositing funds from the business day/previous business day, inventory management and control, personnel management, delivery routing/logistics, customer service responsibilities, and product ordering.

 # Education
 ### Associate's Degree - Visual Communication